| |

 Best Secrets for Your Dish to Win the Next Potluck – This post has a great recipe on it, but she also shares so many great tips and ideas (creative ones) for your next potluck.

-disclosure: affiliate links are used on this page.
-As an Amazon Associate, I earn from qualifying purchases.
+disclosure: Amazon Associates affiliate advertising program (and other affiliate links) are used on this page.
+Thank you for supporting Home with Grace and Joy.
 When you purchase an item, I receive a small commission at no additional cost to you.
-Thank you for supporting Home with Grace and Joy.
+See my full disclosure policy and privacy policy on the website.

 Granny Grace’s Corn Casserole looks so very tasty.
 Thanks for sharing on SSPS, hope to see you again next week.